Attack on Paul Pelosi: Investigation

-Accused
+Perpetrator

-Canadian citizen David Wayne DePape, age 42, was arrested at the scene of the attack.
+Canadian citizen David Wayne DePape (born 1980), age 42, was arrested at the scene of the attack.

 Life prior to the attack

-DePape, a Canadian citizen, grew up in Powell River, British Columbia.
-At the time of the attack, DePape was present in the United States illegally having overstayed his six-month temporary visitor visa issued in March of 2008 when he entered at San Ysidro.
+DePape grew up in Powell River, British Columbia.
+At the time of the attack, he was present in the United States illegally, having overstayed his six-month temporary visitor B-2 visa issued in March 2008 when he entered at San Ysidro.

 Shortly after finishing high school in Armstrong, he had migrated to the U.S. in 2000.
 In Hawaii, DePape met Gypsy Taub and moved with her to California.
 He became estranged from his family around that time.
 As Taub went on to become one the most prominent faces of the 2013 San Francisco public nudity movement, DePape remained a significant associate.
-Scott Wiener – a city supervisor in 2013, and later a state senator – described Taub and DePape as being part of a subgroup of "extremely aggressive and creepy" public nudists though DePape never appeared nude in public on grounds of being uncomfortable.
+Scott Wiener – a city supervisor in 2013, and later a state senator – described Taub and DePape as being part of a subgroup of "aggressive" and "creepy" public nudists, though DePape never appeared nude in public on grounds of being uncomfortable.

-Taub claims to have broken up with DePape in 2009; since then, his mental health had allegedly deteriorated from drug abuse and other causes.
+Taub said that she broke up with DePape in 2009; since then, his mental health had allegedly deteriorated from drug abuse and other causes.
 Taub described an incident from 2010 when DePape returned home after about a year of being incognito, identifying with Jesus, and exhibiting extreme paranoia.
-One acquaintance claimed to have had cut off contact with DePape in 2012 after he displayed megalomaniac behavior and sent her multiple emails likening himself to Jesus Christ.
+One acquaintance claimed to have had to cut off contact with DePape in 2012 after he displayed megalomaniac behavior and sent her multiple emails likening himself to Jesus Christ.
 Nonetheless, he remained part of Taub's circle and would even be the groomsman during her wedding in 2013; he continued to live in the same house with Taub, her spouse, and her three children.
-They rekindled their relationship at some point but "broke up" for good in 2015 with DePape shifting out and being homeless for a while; however, they remained intermittently in contact until Taub's incarceration.
+They rekindled their relationship at some point but broke up for good in 2015.
+DePape moved out and was homeless for a while; however, DePape and Taub remained intermittently in contact until Taub's incarceration.

-As of the attack, he had been a resident of Richmond, California, for three years, living in a rented garage next to a home.
+At the time of the attack, he had been a resident of Richmond, California, for three years, living in a rented garage next to a home.
 In the six years prior to his arrest, he worked as a helper for a patio deck builder.

+David's stepfather Gene DePape, who lived in Powell River at the time of the attack, told Global News that he hasn't seen his stepson since 2003, but was quiet and never violent as a child.
+He later disputed that David had gone to Pelosi's place with murderous intentions.